 Hurricane Ian: Disaster Relief

-6 short weeks after Hurricane Ian destroyed Southwest Florida I was assigned to cover the clean-up and relief efforts happening on behalf of The American Legion.
+Twelve weeks after Category 5 Hurricane Ian devastated Southwest Florida, I was assigned to cover the cleanup and relief efforts on behalf of The American Legion National Headquarters.

 Don't Forget about us